LifeOf97/highlighter/README.md

     status: 'success',

     // The result object containing the highlighted code data
-    // and styles if styling was set to 'css'
+    // and style
     result: {
         data: '',
-        styles: '',
+        styles: '', // only available when styling is set to class.
     }
 }
 ```